Meet the Local Leader: Jarmila Yu

 Post proof of concept and start-up, there will no doubt be a need to invest in the business to drive growth.
 Once initial internal funding sources are consumed, attention will turn to external finance.

-Finding out what funding sources are available and what are the right options to pursue can be a daunting task.
-Just as we now have the SME Climate Hub for guidance on sustainability, it would be great for small businesses to have trusted sources of information as regards access to finance.
+Finding out what funding sources are available and what the right options are to pursue can be a daunting task.
+Just as we now have the SME Climate Hub for guidance on sustainability, it would be great for small businesses to have trusted sources of information regarding access to finance.

 Read Enterprise Nation's Access to Finance report